openSUSE/nailed/README.md

 ## What is nailed?

-`nailed` is a back-end CLI for data collection and (soon to be) sinatra based web front-end for visualization of relevant development data of the SUSE Cloud Product.
+`nailed` consists of a back-end CLI for data collection and a sinatra based web front-end for visualization of relevant development data of the SUSE Cloud Product.

 ## Usage

 ```
-$ nailed -h
+$ ./bin/nailed -h
 Options:
       --migrate, -m:   Set database to pristine state
       --upgrade, -u:   Upgrade database